THE BATTLE OF UHUD

 إنني والحصين وابن أبي بجــ |

-Indeed, I, and Hussain, and the son of Abu Bajrah, Sufyan, our religion is Islam.
+Indeed, I, Hussain, and the son of Abu Bajrah, Sufyan, our religion is Islam.

-And Sufyan, their third brother, pledged allegiance with the Ansar in Madinah, and they were from them.[50]
+Sufyan was their third brother.
+The three were allies of the Ansar in Madinah, hence they were from them.[50]

 He is the one mentioned by Hisn al Judhami as we referred to in the previous paragraph.
 Khalid ibn al Walid radiya Llahu ‘anhu captured him and wanted to kill him, and he said: